 Ideal Sun Conditions:

 If I had to pick my favorite plant, this is it.
 Long blooming and drought tolerant with only minimal maintenance of late winter cutting back, and maybe a bloom pick-me-up deadheading at mid summer.
 It will also re seed some so you’ll have more of them the next year.
 It’s fragrance is light and pleasantly of sage.
-Salvia greggiis are native to Texas.
+Salvia greggiis are native to Texas in the Kerrville area.
 It is my favorite, but not the absolutely perfect plant.
 The stems are quite brittle and very easily break or snap off, even when you’re carefully weeding around it.
 It will grow quite woody after a few years, therefore, I have found it beneficial to prune it back to a half or third in early spring every other, or every third year.

 The red tubular flowers are a hummingbird magnet.